ni/instrumentstudio-plugins/csharp/examples/switch-executive/README.md

 Copy the built assembly (`SwitchExecutive.Plugin.dll`) into the InstrumentStudio `Addons` directory, which is `C:\Program Files\National Instruments\InstrumentStudio\Addons` by default.

-You may optionally install the plugin assembly into a subdirectory of the `Addons` directory in order to isolate it from other plugins.
+You may optionally install the plug-in assembly into a subdirectory of the `Addons` directory in order to isolate it from other plugins.

-See [this forum post](https://forums.ni.com/t5/InstrumentStudio/SwitchExecutive-Hosted-Application/gpm-p/3998692?profile.language=en) for more details about the Switch Executive plugin.
+See [this forum post](https://forums.ni.com/t5/InstrumentStudio/SwitchExecutive-Hosted-Application/gpm-p/3998692?profile.language=en) for more details about the Switch Executive plug-in.

 ## Testing